What is the Traveling Salesman Problem (TSP)? (2024)

 The Background of the Traveling Salesman Problem

-For example, there may be three possible routes in four cities.
-But there could be 360 possible routes in six cities.
+For example, there may be three possible routes for four cities, but there could be 360 possible routes for six cities.

 Why is the Traveling Salesman Problem Hard?

-In theory, the TSP can be solved by checking every round-trip route to find the shortest one.
+In theory, TSP can be solved by examining every round-trip route to find the shortest one.

-However, as the number of cities grows, the corresponding number of round-trips outstrips the capabilities of the fastest computers.
+However, as the number of cities increases, the number of possible routes grows rapidly.

-A one-size-fits-all algorithm might not even be possible.
+Hence, a one-size-fits-all solution might not be possible.

 Applications of the Traveling Salesman Problem